 Paul Franklin is a full-time writer and owner of sidegains.com, a blog where you can find precise advice on blogging, WordPress, and SEO topics.

-Paul and I have been like blogging-buddies over two years now connected through Twitter and I thought of presenting Paul here to learn some of his growth hacks.
+Paul and I have been like blogging-buddies for over two years now connected through Twitter, and I thought of presenting Paul here to learn some of his growth hacks.
 Let’s begin.

 #1.
 Hi Paul, tell us what made you trust blogging and online business world?

 Hi Mudassir.
-My interest in the online world began way back in 1997 when I started university.
-I studied modern languages, and IT and one of my first projects were to build a website that pulled information from a database.
+My interest in the online world began in 1997 when I started University.
+I studied modern languages and IT and one of my first projects were to build a website that pulled information from a database.
 I even wrote a paper about Google at that time since it had not long started up and was a very different alternative to many of the established search engines of the day.

-In terms of blogging and making an income from it, a work colleague introduced me to affiliate marketing in 2005.
-We built a few WordPress blogs together and monetized them with Google AdSense and links to affiliate products.
-Within a few months, we were making money, and we couldn’t believe our luck!
+In terms of blogging and making an income, a work colleague introduced me to affiliate marketing in 2005.
+We built a few WordPress blogs and monetized them with Google AdSense and links to affiliate products.
+We were making money within a few months, and we couldn’t believe our luck!

 Since then, I’ve done several things: Full-time Affiliate Marketer, Director of Search Engine Marketing for a European retail eCommerce business, freelance WordPress developer / online marketer, and now I’m blogging again, trying to add a different income stream to my freelance work.